Free Street Trees in Portland

 These neighborhoods, along with others in East and North Portland, have been identified as high-need for additional tree canopy.
 West of the Willamette River, canopy cover is 56%.
 However, east of the Willamette River, where 80% of Portland’s residents live, canopy cover is only 21%.
 This means that the services and benefits of the urban forest are not accessible to many of Portland’s residents.
 For more information, see Portland’s citywide tree planting strategy, “Growing a More Equitable Urban Forest."

-I received the eligibility notice but I don’t want a tree.
+I received the eligibility letter but I don’t want a tree.
 How do I decline?

 Two notification letters will be mailed in September and October to adjacent property owners identified to receive trees.
-You can decline the free street tree offer if you notify Urban Forestry no later than October 16, 2023.
+You can decline the free street tree offer if you notify Urban Forestry no later than October 15 of the proposed planting year.

 Can people who didn't receive a letter get a free street tree?